GoogleCloudPlatform/community/tutorials/using-firebase-and-cloud-run-from-react/index.md

 1. Run the following commands.

         npm install -g firebase-tools
+        firebase use $PROJECT_ID
         firebase init hosting

     * Answer the questions as below:

             ?
 What do you want to use as your public directory? (public) build ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 N ?
 Set up automatic builds and deploys with GitHub?
 N ?
 File build/index.html already exists.
 Overwrite?
 N

 2. Modify `firebase.json` as below to configure the URL rewrites.